 - Along those same lines, Moodle enables and encourages collaboration and teamwork - the communication features in Moodle listed above (discussions, forums, messaging) allow students to work together, share ideas, and ask/answer questions if needed.
 Collaboration nurtures success because it allows students to work through their problems and fine-tune their work with the help of their peers.

 - In higher education, course materials and supplementary resources are just as essential as in-class lectures.
 In Moodle, you can easily upload and share resources, articles, videos, pictures, and anything else students might need to complete coursework and assignments.
 Having a centralized repository means that students can easily access their learning materials whenever they need, as many times as they need.

 - In Moodle, assignment submissions are not only limited to school hours - you can submit assignments in Moodle at any designated time, including weekends, early mornings, and evenings.
 This not only provides students with more time to fine-tune their work, it also alleviates some of the stress associated with getting work into teachers’ hands in time.

 - Moodle heartily accommodates flexible learning on the go.
-Moodle offers mobile eLearning, as it is compatible across a number devices, including smartphones, tablets, and laptops.
-Not only can you complete coursework and access course materials from home, you can also do so on the bus, at work, on a coffee break, or from anywhere you have internet access.
+Moodle offers mobile eLearning, as it is compatible across a number of devices, including smartphones, tablets, and laptops.
+Not only can you complete coursework and access course materials from home, but you can also do so on the bus, at work, on a coffee break, or from anywhere you have internet access.
 The limitations are few, and the possibilities are endless!